HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 **Banishing Arrow.** You use abjuration magic to try to temporarily banish your target to a harmless location in the Feywild.
-The creature hit by the arrow must also succeed on a Charisma saving throw or be banished.\
+The creature hit by the arrow must also succeed on a Charisma saving throw or be banished.<br/>
 While banished in this way, the target’s speed is 0, and it is incapacitated.
-At the end of its next turn, the target reappears in the Space it vacated or in the nearest unoc- cupied space if that space is occupied.\
+At the end of its next turn, the target reappears in the Space it vacated or in the nearest unoc- cupied space if that space is occupied.<br/>
-After you reach 18th level in this class, a target also takes 2d6 force damage when the arrow hits it.\
+After you reach 18th level in this class, a target also takes 2d6 force damage when the arrow hits it.<br/>
 **Beguiling Arrow.** Your enchantment magic causes this arrow to temporarily beguile its target.
 The creature hit by the arrow takes an extra 2d6 psychic damage, and